giovaninppc/giovaninppc.github.io/_posts/2019-06-03-Altconf + WWDC.md

 It was a great opportunity, I had tons of fun and could gather a bunch of knowledge and meet some interesting new people too.

+Since I was attending to the Altconf, not to the WWDC directly, most of the content I'll post on the next days are about the altconf contents.

 ## Altconf

+What's the altconf?

 Altconf is an open event, that happens in parallel to the WWDC - and this year right next to it.